cocosilex/bridgebot/docs/tutorial.md

 >
 > 2. Make sure you have [node.js](https://nodejs.org/en), after, open a terminal, go to the src directory and run `npm install`, that will download the required node modules user for the bot.
 >
-> 3. in your src directory, go to the file named `settings.js` and fill all the blankspaces.
+> 3. in your src directory, go to the file named `settings.js` and fill all the blankspaces, for the Minecraft account make sure your double authentication is disabled (for information ,the module used is [Mineflayer](https://github.com/PrismarineJS/mineflayer)).
+>
+> 4. Open a terminal, run `nodemon .` in the src directory and good job, your bot is now running !